loukasdrosos/Minimum-Spanning-Tree/README.md

 **Abstract**

-The problem considered here is that of find ing a minimum spanning tree in a connected graph .
+The problem considered here is that of finding a minimum spanning tree in a connected graph .
 Two algorithms with linear time time complexity have been presented in the minimum spanning tree problem history, a randomized linear time algorithm was presented in 1995 by Karger, Klein and Tarjan, and a linear time deterministic algorithm was presented in 2000 by Chazelle.